 - Cognitive behavioral therapy helps patients become more attentive to negative thinking patterns, teaching them to alter behaviors that are problematic.
 In addition, therapists teach patients and caregivers coping strategies and techniques to produce a more positive outcome.

-Additionally, reminiscence therapy, may be effective in helping those struggling with memory impairment.
+- Reminiscence therapy may be effective in helping those struggling with memory impairment.
 It helps clients use all of their senses to recall memories from their past.

 Medication

-Final Thoughts On Pseudodementia
+Final Thoughts on Pseudodementia

 Because it can be challenging to differentiate between pseudodementia and a mood disorder, patients need to be carefully screened.
 If it’s determined that a patient has pseudodementia, the prognosis is good in the sense that treatment options are available and it can be reversible when the underlying trigger is treated.
 Seniors may be more vulnerable because mood disorders are more likely to appear in aging brains.